james-prior/pillar-kata-roman-numeral-calculator/README.md

 # Roman Numeral Calculator
 For this programming exercise, you will be creating a library which will allow the addition and subtraction of Roman numerals.
 Once your solution is complete, please provide your solution as a Git repository (publicly available via Github or Bitbucket).
 Please include within your repository, all source and test code.

+This exercise is based on the Roman Numeral Calculator Kata at http://bit.ly/1VfHqlj.

+Please submit your test driven solution via a public Git repository (github/bitbucket).

 ### The solution will be reviewed for:
 * Test coverage
 * Test Driven Development